 While 0% APR offers might seem like a great solution when times are tight, it’s worth investigating other avenues that could help you stretch your budget.

-- Explore payment deferrals: If you’re struggling with a credit card debt because of a temporary financial setback, you could reach out to your credit issuer to ask about a deferral.
-During the COVID-19 pandemic, many lenders are extending these payment breaks to help customers weather the tough times.
+- Explore payment deferrals: If you’re struggling with a credit card debt because of a temporary financial setback, you could reach out to your credit issuer to ask about a payment deferral or forbearance.

 Be sure you understand when the payment relief ends and if your balance accrues while you’re not making payments.

 - Cash in on stockpiled credit card rewards: If you’re someone who has accumulated points or miles on one of your cards, now might be a good time to redeem them.
 You might opt for gift cards to help pay for groceries or cash back to pay a bill.
 Even if it means sacrificing the best value for your points, it could prove to be a lifeline.